Javascript Menu by Deluxe-Tree.com

 It's very easy and quick.
 The money is instantly available to the other person.

 Keep the receipt.
-If you need it for tax records, then you should photocopy or scan it, because most of the receipts fade very quickly (thermal paper).
+If you need it for tax records or any other potential reason for future reference, then you should photocopy or scan it, because most of the receipts fade very quickly (thermal paper).
 The receipt will have the sender's and receiver's account number, transaction number, amount, date and time.
 It won't have any names on it.

-Notably, interbank transfer often fails after 10pm, though transfers within different accounts of the same bank usually work 24 hours/day.
+Notably, interbank transfer usually fails after 9pm, though transfers within different accounts of the same bank usually work 24 hours/day.

 Taxes